What is a good velocity?

 Just like we are chasing gradual and consistent progress with the load we lift, we are also chasing gradual progress in the velocities we perform our lifts at.
 This is why logging your training metrics is such an important part of training with velocity.

-The true utility of velocity in training
+The true benefits of velocity in training

 The utility of velocity is primarily as a marker of two really important things.
 First it is a clear gauge of progress and adaptation to training in the long term, and second it acts as a precise and objective measure of fatigue status in the short and medium term.